casiojapi/github-api-display-app/README.md

 # [github api display app](https://maximosan.github.io/github-api-display-app/)

-search your user and check you SOCIAL STATS ON GITHUB.
+search your user and check you SOCIAL STATS ON GITHUB. genkigenkigenki